suvratapte/suvratapte.github.io/_posts/2024-06-01-simulating-prisoners-dilemma.md

 {% endhighlight %}

-This is the complete implementation of the two player version of this game.
-Now we can simulate this game between two strategies:
+This is the complete implementation of the two-player version of this game.
+Now we can simulate the game between two strategies:

 {% highlight clojure %}

-(:score (simulate-game 100 devil tit-for-tat))
+(simulate-game 100 devil tit-for-tat)

+;; Or if you just want to see the score

+(-> 2000
+    (simulate-game tit-for-tat devil)
+    :score)

 {% endhighlight %}

-I have some more strategies [here](https://github.com/suvratapte/game-theory/blob/main/src/game_theory/single_player.clj).
+I have written some more strategies [here](https://github.com/suvratapte/game-theory/blob/main/src/game_theory/single_player.clj).

 Play around and find out which is the best strategy! :-)